BurntSushi/globset/README.md

 * You need a portable and ubiquitous tool.
 While ripgrep works on Windows, macOS and Linux, it is not ubiquitous and it does not conform to any standard such as POSIX.
 The best tool for this job is good old grep.
-* There still exists some other minor feature (or bug) found in another tool that isn't in ripgrep.
+* There still exists some other feature (or bug) not listed in this README that you rely on that's in another tool that isn't in ripgrep.
 * There is a performance edge case where ripgrep doesn't do well where another tool does do well.
 (Please file a bug report!)
 * ripgrep isn't possible to install on your machine or isn't available for your